anhthony/CSE185-Project/benchmark/README.md

 On average across all 6 datasets, `VarDetect` found about 31.97% of the 'true' variants.
 On average across all datasets from lab (`NA12878_child, NA12891_father, NA12892_mother`), `VarDetect` found about 15.59% of the 'true' variants.
 On average across all datasets of our own choosing (`NA18555, HG02603, HG000145`), `VarDetect` found about 48.34% of the 'true' variants.
 Accuracy for `VarDetect` was measured by running 200,000 positions in chromosome 6 (lab datasets) and chromosome 10 (datasets that we chose) of the human genome in each of the 6 datasets using both `VarDetect` and `VarScan`.
 Then, the output files of both tools were examined and analyzed for accuracy.

+Here, we notice that the accuracy for `VarDetect` is low for the lab datasets but is higher for the datasets that we chose.
+Further investigation would be needed to discover why this is the case.

 ## 3. Runtime of `VarDetect` and `VarScan` For Varying Input Sizes

 For this analysis, we used `NA18555` as the dataset and extracted incrementing sizes of data from `NA18555`.
 We created 20 `.mpileup` files, ranging from 100,000 bases to 2,000,000 bases, incrementing by 100,000 for each.
 Then, we ran both `VarScan` and `VarDetect` on each of the `.mpileup` file, recorded the runtime (user + sys), and plotted the runtimes for each input size for each tool.
 Positions in the `.mpileup` files were all taken from chromosome 10 of the human genome.

 ![runtimeGraph](runtimeByInputSize.jpg)

+Here, we can see that `VarDetect`'s runtime is worse than `VarScan` (also shown in the first benchmarking method).
+We also see that `VarDetect` and `VarScan`'s runtime scale linearly.

 ## Datasets that We Chose